TerminalDZ/electron-php-mysql/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 An easy-to-use Electron application that integrates PHP and MySQL, providing a seamless development environment for desktop applications with web technologies.
+This application embeds a web view that loads content from a local PHP server.

 ## Features

-- Electron-based desktop application
+- Electron-based desktop application with embedded web view
-- Integrated PHP server
+- Integrated PHP server running on port 5555
 - Bundled MySQL server
 - phpMyAdmin for database management
 - Windows support (contributions for macOS and Linux support are welcome)